cspotz/Paris-Heartbeat/README.md

 * **Residential**: A cluster that fills during the night.
 * **Business**: A cluster that fills during the day but shows reduced activity on weekends.
 * **Tourism**: A cluster that is consistently active every day of the week.

-This classification aligns with our earlier observations: Belleville and Père-Lachaise belong to the residential cluster, while Arts-et-Métiers and Champs-Elysées are business-oriented.
-Bercy, with its cinema complex and event spaces, was classified as tourism.
+This classification aligns with our earlier observations: Belleville and Père-Lachaise belong to the residential cluster, while Bercy and Champs-Elysées are business-oriented.
+Arts et Métiers, with its museums and historical landmarks, was classified as tourism.
 The distinction between business and tourism is indeed more nuanced than the clear day/night pattern of residential areas.

 To summarize my findings, I created a map of Paris with each district classified according to its Vélib activity pattern.
 ![Map of clusters in Paris](https://github.com/cspotz/Paris-Heartbeat/blob/main/images/ALLcluster.png)
 <p align="center"><em>Spatial distribution of district clusters identified from Vélib data</em></p>
-So do you agree with this unsupervized classification?
+So, do you agree with this unsupervized classification?
 In my case, my home is indeed in a "residential" era 🥳.

 ## Predicting Vélib availability: Can we predict how many bikes will be available at a given station at a given time?
 After monitoring the heartbeats of Paris through Vélib stations and classifying districts into “Residential”, “Business”, and “Tourism”, a natural question is whether we can predict the future behavior of Vélib traffic.
-Against Betteridge's law, the answer is a tentative _yes_—with a little help from machine learning, weather data, and time.
-Vélib traffic depends on several parameters.
-For this project, I selected the following key features:
+Against Betteridge's law, the answer is a tentative _yes_—with a little help from machine learning.
+Vélib traffic depends on several parameters, for this project, I selected the following key features:
 1. **Temporal information**: Bike usage is extremely time-dependent.
 Commuters swarm the streets during morning and evening peaks, while weekends follow a more relaxed rhythm.
 I extracted the hour of the day and the day of the week as core  temporal features for the model.
 2. **Spatial information**: Each station belongs to a specific district.
 I encoded these districts numerically and, crucially, incorporated the cluster type (“Residential”, “Business”, “Tourism”) we identified earlier.
 This allows the model to distinguish between a quiet residential area and a bustling tourist hub.
 3. **External information**:As we saw previously, weather significantly impacts bike usage.
 A rainy day can disrupt commutes, emptying some stations while filling others with stranded bikes.
 I fetched hourly weather data ☀️🌧️💨 for Paris (temperature, precipitation, wind speed) using the ``meteostat`` library: